KTXR

-KTXR ("98.7 the Dove") is a radio station licensed to Springfield, Missouri, United States broadcasting a soft adult contemporary format.
-The station was previously a sports talk format known as "JOCK 98.7 ESPN."
+KTXR ("98.7 the Dove") is a radio station licensed to Springfield, Missouri, United States, broadcasting a soft adult contemporary format.
+The station was previously a sports talk format known as "JOCK 98.7 ESPN".
 This format moved to 98.7 FM's sister stations KBFL and KBFL-FM (1060 AM/96.9 FM/99.9 FM) on July 30, 2020, as part of the purchase of the Meyer Communications owned stations (which also includes KWTO and KWTO-FM) by Zimmer Midwest Communications.

 History

 KTXR went on the air as KWTO-FM on November 23, 1967; it later adopted a rock format and was known as "Rock 99".
 The name lasted well into the 1980s until rival station KXUS went on the air in April 1985 with a similar format.
 Rock 99 was originally an automated music format utilizing the TM Stereo Rock format from Dallas, Texas, which featured rock, pop, oldies, and some album cuts.
 The on-air format featured two new songs followed by two older songs in each music set.

-In 1982, the station dropped its rock format to adopt a CHR format; it retained the "Rock 99" name until 1986, when KWTO-FM became known as "99 Hit FM".
+In 1982, the station dropped its rock format to adopt a contemporary hit radio (CHR) format; it retained the "Rock 99" name until 1986, when KWTO-FM became known as "99 Hit FM".
 It was Springfield's dominant CHR station throughout the 1980s and the early 1990s.
 The call letters were changed to KKHT in late 1990, and then the following year, the branding became "The Heart".
 In August 1993, the station returned to its classic rock roots with the moniker "98.7 FM Rock 99" and changed the call letters back to KWTO-FM on February 14, 1994.

 In 2001, the station adopted an all-sports format and became known as "The JOCK, 98.7 FM".
 The station became an affiliate of Fox Sports Radio, and also carried The Jim Rome Show.

 On October 23, 2014, it was announced that KWTO-FM would drop Fox Sports Radio and affiliate with ESPN Radio effective January 1, 2015.
 On the same date, Fox Sports Radio moved to KGMY, which was the previous ESPN Radio affiliate for Springfield.